epicleet/write-ups/2022/rwctfquals/pwn/qlaas/README.md

 With our fist option failed we started looking for bugs again and found one that happened due to a syscall wrapper not converting the paths before calling the syscall, and that was `openat()`.
-For some reason the lines that compute the real path and the relative path were commented out and those weren't used at all, instead, the wrapper simply forwards whatever path the program tries to access, allowing the program to access files outside the sandboxe's directory and read/write to them.
+For some reason the lines that compute the real path and the relative path were commented out and those weren't used at all, instead, the wrapper simply forwards whatever path the program tries to access, allowing the program to access files outside the sandbox's directory and read/write to them.

 qiling/os/posix/syscall/fcntl.py